-- The 2022 Budget provides $250 million for the kindergarten to Grade 12 public schools with an additional $ 105 million increase aimed at improving childcare funding.
+- The 2022 Budget provides $250 million for the kindergarten to Grade 12 public schools and an additional $ 105 million increase to improve childcare funding.

-- The government will also implement funding to support Indigenous students, which is expected to increase to $98.7 million the next school year.
+- The government will also implement funding to support Indigenous students, expected to increase to $98.7 million the next school year.

 - Additionally, the government will focus on rural school districts where these schools will receive $340 million to implement improvements for the next school year.

 - School districts can expect to receive approximately $55 million through the Learning Includes Nutrition and Knowledge (CommunityLINK) and $24 million via the Equity of Opportunity Supplement.
-These monies will go towards funding programs that support children and youth in need.
+These monies will fund programs that support children and youth in need.

-As you can see, the above data serves as proof that the government strives to make education easily accessible to students of various socioeconomic backgrounds by implementing several factors that will improve the education system in Vancouver in, British Columbia (BC).
+As you can see, the above data proves that the government strives to make education easily accessible to students of various socioeconomic backgrounds by implementing several factors that will improve the education system in Vancouver, British Columbia (BC).